OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/drivers/scipy_optimizer.rst

 **optimizer**

-  The "optimize" option lets you choose which optimizer to use.
+  The "optimizer" option lets you choose which optimizer to use.
 The ScipyOptimizer driver supports all of the optimizers in scipy.optimize except for 'dogleg' and 'trust-ncg'.
 Generally, the optimizers that you are most likely to use are "COBYLA" and "SLSQP", as these are the only ones that support constraints.
-  Only SLSQP supports equality constraints, and SLSQP also uses gradients provide by OpenMDAO while COBYLA is gradient-free.
+  Only SLSQP supports equality constraints.
+SLSQP also uses gradients provided by OpenMDAO, while COBYLA is gradient-free.

   .. embed-test::